CanarysAutomationsInternal/TailwindTradersLabs-Old/Integrating GitHub with Azure Pipelines/README.md

    Enter the above values for the appropriate variables.

-1. Select  **Azure CLI** task.
+1. Come back to **Tasks** and select **Azure CLI to configure Container settings to App service** task.
 Here we are using Azure CLI script to set the container settings for the Azure app service we created.
 Select the **Azure service connection** from the drop down.

     ![](images/azurecli-task.png)

-1. Select **App Service** task.
-Make sure you have selected **Azure service connection** and **App service name**.
+1. Select **Deploy Container to App Service** task.
+Make sure you have selected **Azure subscription** and choose **App service name** value from the drop down.

      ![](images/appservice-task.png)

-1. Select **[Azure App Service manage](https://github.com/Microsoft/azure-pipelines-tasks/blob/master/Tasks/AzureAppServiceManageV0/README.md)** task.
+1. Select **Restart Azure App Service: tailwindtraders** task.
 Select the required parameters as shown below.
 We are using this task here to restart the app service.

    ![](images/restart-appservice.png)

-1. **Save** the changes and queue the release.
+1. **Save** the changes and click **+ Release -> Create a release**.

     ![](images/release-progress.gif)

-1. Once the release is success navigate to your Azure portal.
-Select the app service that we created and browse to view the application deployed.
+1. Once the release succeeds, navigate to your Azure portal.
+Select the app service that was created previously and browse to view the deployed application.

    ![](images/browse-appservice.png)

    ![](images/website-view.png)